Meet Henry VIII's Great Horses and enjoy a tram ride through 500 years of history

 Once ubiquitous across London, today Shire horses are rarer than pandas, and Hampton Court Palace offers a unique opportunity to meet Henry VIII's gentle giants.

-Rides last approximately 15 minutes.
-A full tour is provided.
+Rides last approximately 15 minutes and will be following social distancing guidelines.
 Our trams are fully accessible and can accommodate wheelchairs.

 The Shire horses at Hampton Court are part of the last herd of working Shire horses in London.
 They live in Home Park, where they also help maintain the wildflower meadows.